leobudima/elogii-blog/content/how-do-you-successfully-manage-your-field-service-using-software.md

 A powerful, cloud-based [**field service management software**](https://elogii.com/platform) can help you overcome all of these obstacles.

-As the central instrument for managing a mobile field force, this new technology is fast becoming the industry standard.
+As the central instrument for managing technicians in the field and a mobile field force, this new technology is fast becoming the industry standard.
 No more pen and paper, or spreadsheets!

-FSM tools allow organizations to fully automate their service lifecycle, as the end-to-end solution to everything from operational and workforce management, to ensuring customer expectations.
+Field service management tools allow organizations to fully automate their service lifecycle, as the end-to-end solution to everything from operational and workforce management, to ensuring customer expectations.

 Successful implementation of Field Service Management Software starts with an understanding of what it is, what it can do, and how it might help you drive efficiency in specific areas of your field service operations.